VishnuGawasO7/VishnuGawasO7/README.md

 - 👋 Hi, I’m @VishnuGawasO7
-- 👀 I’m interested in programing
+- 👀 I’m interested In everything🌚
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning to learn
-- 💞️ I’m looking to collaborate on Im not
+- 💞️ I’m looking to collaborate on no Im not
-- 📫 How to reach me Instagram-VishnuGawas07
+- 📫 How to reach me: Instagram-VishnuGawas07
 - 😄 Pronouns: Aap
 - ⚡ Fun fact: I code on my SmartPhone